Touropia Logo

 Getting to Takerkoust Lake

-- Another option for visiting the beautiful Takerkoust Lake is to take a guided tour.
+• The easiest option for visiting the beautiful Takerkoust Lake is to take a guided tour.
 These are particularly memorable as they also take you through the four valleys that the region is renowned for – each more beautiful than the last.
-On top of all this, you’ll get to stop by some local Berber villages and learn more about their rich culture and traditions.
+(More info and bookings)

 If you like to hike in the mountains, Imfil offers the perfect opportunity for you.
 Located in a valley in the High Atlas Mountains, it’s a good point to begin your trek to Mt.
 Toubkal, northern Africa’s highest mountain.